joel-g/StackOverFlow_Reputation_Leaderboard_Python_Sample/README.md

 #### Update app.py per the comments

-You can see this Flask app in action at http://comstack
+You can see an example of this Flask app in action with some of my colleagues at http://comstack.azurewebsites.com